PacktPublishing/Full-Stack-Web-Development-with-Remix/4-routing-in-remix/bee-rich/README.md

 # 4. Routing in Remix

-In this chapter, you will learn about routing in Remix.
-You will learn how to create standalone pages, nested routes, and dynamic routes in Remix.
+This chapter introduces you to routing in Remix.
+You will learn how to add standalone pages, nested routes, and dynamic routes to your app.
 Additionally, you will learn about index routes and pathless layout routes.
-You will also be introduced to page transition states.
+You will also practice working with Remix's page transition states.

 ## Getting started

-In the previous chapter you were introduced to BeeRich.
-You can start right where you left off and use the code from the previous chapter to get started with _Chapter 4, Routing in Remix_.
+In the previous chapter, you were introduced to BeeRich - the demo app for this book.
+To get started with this chapter, you can pick up the code where you left off.

-- If you want to start from scratch, use the [solution code from the previous chapter](../../3-deployment-targets-adapters-and-stacks/bee-rich/).
+You can find the solution code from the previous chapter [here](../../3-deployment-targets-adapters-and-stacks/bee-rich/).

-- If you are stuck or need a hint, check the [solution code for this chapter](./solution/).
+If you get stuck while working on _Chapter 4, Routing in Remix_, you can review the final solution code for this chapter [here](./solution/).

 Happy coding!